Erik Jonsson School of Engineering and Computer Science

 The School of Engineering and Computer Science does not offer minors in Telecommunications Engineering at this time.

-- Six semester credit hours of Calculus are counted under Mathematics Core above, and two semester credit hours of Calculus are counted as Major Preparatory Courses.
+- Three semester credit hours of Calculus are counted under Mathematics Core, and five semester credit hours of Calculus are counted as Component Area Core.

 - Students must pass each of the EE, CS, Math and Science courses listed in this degree plan and each of their prerequisites, with a grade of C- or better.